-With regard to QINLOCK (ripretinib), as of January 31, 2022, we own five issued U.S. patents with composition of matter and, method of use, and drug product claims.
-One issued U.S. patent is expected to expire in 2030, two issued U.S. patents, are expected to expire in 2032 and two are expected to expire in 2040.
+With regard to QINLOCK (ripretinib), as of January 31, 2023, we own twelve issued U.S. patents with composition of matter and, method of use, and drug product claims.
+One issued U.S. patent is expected to expire in 2030, two issued U.S. patents are expected to expire in 2032, and seven are expected to expire in 2040.
 In addition, we own related patents and pending patent applications in Europe, Australia, South America, and Asia that are also expected to expire between 2032 and 2040.
-In addition, we also own ten pending U.S. applications, and related pending applications in Europe, Australia, South America, and Asia, as well as three pending Patent Cooperation Treaty (PCT) patent applications directed to methods of use and drug product of QINLOCK (ripretinib).
-If one or more patents claiming priority to these patent applications is granted, it is expected to expire between 2037 and 2040.
-We also own four pending U.S. provisional applications that relate to QINLOCK (ripretinib).
-If one or more patents claiming priority to these provisional applications is granted, it is expected to expire in 2042.
+In addition, we also own thirteen pending U.S. applications, and related pending applications in Europe, Australia, South America, and Asia, as well as one pending Patent Cooperation Treaty (PCT) patent applications directed to various methods of use, including uses for indications other than GIST, and drug product of QINLOCK (ripretinib).
+If one or more patents claiming priority to these patent applications is granted, it is expected to expire between 2037 and 2042.
+We also own eight pending U.S. provisional applications that relate to QINLOCK (ripretinib).
+If one or more patents claiming priority to these provisional applications is granted, it is expected to expire in 2043.

-With regard to vimseltinib, as of January 31, 2022, we own two issued U.S. patent with composition of matter and method of use claims.
+With regard to vimseltinib, as of January 31, 2023, we own two issued U.S. patents with composition of matter and method of use claims.
 The issued U.S. patents are expected to expire between 2034 and 2040.
 In addition, we own one pending U.S. application which, if granted, is expected to expire in 2039, and related patents and pending applications in Australia, Canada, Asia, Europe and South America that are expected to expire between 2034 and 2039.

-With regard to DCC-3116, as of January 31, 2022, we own three pending U.S. applications with composition of matter and method of use claims.
+With regard to DCC-3116, as of January 31, 2023, we own two issued U.S. patents with composition of matter claims and method of use claims that are expected to expire in 2040.
+We own four pending U.S. applications which, if granted, are expected to expire in 2040.
+We also own four pending U.S. provisional applications.
+If one or more patents claiming priority to these provisional applications is granted, it is expected to expire in 2043.
 In addition, we own related pending applications in Australia, Canada, Asia, Africa, Middle East, Europe, and South America.
 If one or more patents claiming priority to these patent applications is granted, it is expected to expire in 2040.

-With regard to our early-stage research programs, as of January 31, 2022, we own seven pending U.S. applications and have seven pending PCT applications.
-If one or more patents claiming priority to these patent applications is granted, it is expected to expire in 2041.
-We also own five pending U.S. provisional applications.
-If one or more patents claiming priority to these provisional applications is granted, it is expected to expire in 2042.
+With regard to our early-stage research programs, as of January 31, 2023, we own twelve pending U.S. applications which, if granted, are expected to expire between 2041 and 2042.
+We have twelve pending PCT applications.
+If one or more patents claiming priority to these PCT applications is granted, it is expected to expire between 2041 and 2042.

-With regard to the portfolio in-licensed from Sprint as of January 31, 2022, we have worldwide rights to four issued U.S. patents, six pending U.S. applications, and related patents and applications in Australia, Canada, Asia, and Europe.
-The patents which have issued or, if one or more patents claiming priority to these patent applications is granted, are expected to expire in 2037.
+With regard to the portfolio in-licensed from Sprint as of January 31, 2023, we have worldwide rights to six issued U.S. patents, six pending U.S. applications, and related patents and applications in Australia, Canada, Asia, and Europe.
+The patents which have issued or, if one or more patents claiming priority to these patent applications is granted, are expected to expire in 2037 and 2038.